Fighting an alternate reality WWII

 Some of the first TRPGs to enter American homes were on the original Nintendo Entertainment

 If you're looking for a WWII experience, one where group dynamics and troop morale is just as important as an enigmatic enemy, Broken Lines is worth checking out.
 It should be equally fun for TRPG stalwarts who are looking for something outside the standard medieval swordplay and fantasy settings that tend to define the genre, but that can still offer a gameplay and tactical challenge.
 There's a few places where the game could stand some polish, to be sure, but overall it is a fun, challenging – and pretty – gameplay experience.
 You can download Broken Lines for the Nintendo Switch, through that console's eShop, or for PC through Steam or GOG.com.
-For more information and links to online shops check out brokenlinesgame.com
+For more information and links to online shops check out brokenlinesgame.com.

 (Originally published in the March 25, 2020 editions of the, now defunct, Grayson Journal-Enquirer and Olive Hill Times newspapers.)